 All foods have a season and it’s about time we got excited about each changing of the seasons, simply for the new variety of fruits and vegetables that are available to us.
 I mean, when fall rolls in, it’s no wonder everyone freaks out about everything pumpkin or apple.
 With each season, you have a whole new ingredients list to use.

 I like to think seasonal cooking is something that many us aspire to do more often, but sometimes we don’t know how to answer even the most basic question, “what’s in season?”

 How do I know what is in season?

 This is the most obvious question that you need to answer when it comes to cooking in season.
 The more you know about what is in season, the better you’ll be able to meal plan.
 This will help you as you choose recipes to make each day or week.
 I’ve put together a list for each season below.
 Note this is called a quick start guide for a reason!
-This is not every single piece of produce that is in season each year, but they are some of the most popular (and some personal favorites of mine).
+This is not every single piece of produce that is in season each year.
+However they are some of the most popular (and some personal favorites of mine).

 Whenever spring starts, I’m always so thrilled to take a step out of the heavy comfort food.
 It’s a lovely transition into foods that are fresh and bright.

 For more information on what’s in season each month of Spring, check out the below: